F1sh-2/Learning-Journal/README.md

 05/11/24
 today im working on a code for a jumping tutorial for my main character/box to have more funtions this might take some time.
+# Update
+i managed to fix the problem that would make the box just drop completely by rapidly tapping the box.